xhoppe/xhoppe.github.io/source/api-register/index.markdown

 Expected parameters in the body

-- code:  The verification code received by the user.
+- sms_confirmation_token:  The verification code received by the user.

 ### Sample Request